temporalio/documentation/docs/namespaces.md

 Registering a Namespace creates the Namespace on the Temporal Cluster.
 When you register your Namespace, you must also set the [Retention Period](/clusters#retention-period) for the Namespace.

+On Temporal Cloud, use the [Temporal Cloud UI](/cloud/how-to-manage-namespaces-in-temporal-cloud#create-a-namespace) or [tcld commands](https://docs.temporal.io/cloud/tcld/namespace/) to create and manage Namespaces.

+On self-hosted Temporal Cluster, you can register your Namespaces using tctl (recommended) or programmatically using APIs.
+Note that these APIs and tctl commands will not work with Temporal Cloud.

-All SDKs require a Namespace on the Cluster for their Client calls.
+All SDKs require a Namespace on the Temporal Cluster (or Temporal Cloud) for their Client calls.
 If not set using Client options, the Workflow Client API looks for the `default` Namespace.
-If there is no default Namespace registered with your Temporal Cluster, all calls will throw errors.
+If there is no default Namespace registered with your Temporal Cluster (or Temporal Cloud), all calls will throw errors.
-You must register your Namespace with the Temporal Cluster before setting it in your Client.
+You must register your Namespace with the Temporal Cluster (or Temporal Cloud) before setting it in your Client.

-You can register your Namespaces in the following ways:
+On self-hosted Temporal Clusters, you can register your Namespaces in the following ways:

 - In your Cluster setup, create your Namespaces, including the default, in your setup script.
   For example: